calebsander/git-internals/md/part1.md

-This is the first of several posts exploring the how git works under the hood.
+This is the first of several posts exploring how git works under the hood.
 While lots of programmers are familiar with *using* git, I wanted to do a deep dive into how git is implemented. git employs many clever ideas to optimize common version control operations.